alexcolls/kwami/README.md

 # 👻 @kwami/core

-A 3D Interactive AI Companion Library for creating engaging AI companions with visual (blob), audio, and AI capabilities.
+An **independent, reusable** 3D Interactive AI Companion Library for creating engaging AI companions with visual (blob), audio, and AI capabilities.

+> **Independent Module:** This library can be used standalone in any JavaScript/TypeScript project or integrated as a submodule.

 ## ✨ Features